Kristóf Szalay-Bobrovniczky

-Kristóf Szalay-Bobrovniczky (born Szalay) is a Hungarian diplomat and politician who was the ambassador of Hungary to the United Kingdom from 2016 to 2022.
+Kristóf Szalay-Bobrovniczky (né Szalay; born 6 June 1970) is a Hungarian diplomat and politician who was the ambassador of Hungary to the United Kingdom from 2016 to 2020.
 He handed over his credentials to Elizabeth II on 15 November 2016 in Buckingham Palace.
 His wife is Alexandra Szentkirályi (Szalay-Bobrovniczky), government spokesperson.
-Since 2022, he has been the minister of defence of Hungary.
+From 2022 to 2026, he was the minister of defence of Hungary.

 Biography

 Kristóf Szalay-Bobrovniczky was born on 6 June 1970 in Budapest, Hungary.

 His first known ancestor appears in a patent of 1286, one other was the representative to the national assembly in 1447.
 Most members of his family were military officers, county officials and land owners.
 All family property was confiscated under communist rule of Hungary.

 He has one younger brother, Vince Szalay-Bobrovniczky, a career diplomat who currently serves in the Prime Minister's Office as Deputy State Secretary and used to be Hungary's ambassador to Finland and Estonia and earlier to Austria.

 Szalay-Bobrovniczky graduated in 1993 from the University of Gödöllő, Hungary and completed Programme Copernic (post graduate management course of SciencePo and Collège des Ingénieurs) in Paris, France.